freeman-lab/embed-images/README.md

 ## use as a module

-Just provide an input markdown file
+Just provide filenames for input and output.

 ```javascript
 require('embed-images')(input, output)
 ```

-Where `input` and `output` are strings with filenames.
 If you don't specify an output the result will be logged to stdout.

 ## use as a cli